Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Conclusion

 \section{Conclusion}

-We have designed online algorithms augmented by machine-learned predictions for the $k$-max and $k$-min search problems.
-The performance of our proposed algorithms is consistent with that of offline algorithms in hindsight when the prediction is accurate and robust on errors in the predictions, which is desired for safe decision-making under uncertainty.
-The trade-off between consistency and robustness has been shown to be Pareto-optimal in the sense that no other online algorithms can achieve a better consistency than ours for a given robustness guarantee.
-The superior performance of our algorithm over the worst-case optimized algorithm has been validated in experiments on Bitcoin trading.
+We have designed online algorithms augmented by machine-learned predictions for the online search problem and its extension to online search with inventory dynamics.
+Theoretically, the performance of our proposed algorithms is consistent with that of offline algorithms in hindsight when the prediction is accurate and robust on prediction errors.
+Further, the trade-off between consistency and robustness has been proven Pareto-optimal.
+Practically, we have applied the learning-augmented algorithms to the storage-assisted energy trading problem in energy markets.
+Through extensive experiments using real traces, our proposed learning-augmented algorithm has been shown to achieve the best of both worlds in the sense that it improves the average empirical performance compared to existing benchmark algorithms, while also improving the worst-case performance even when the predictions are inaccurate.